Savannah, Georgia: Visual and community arts

-Points of interest
+Culture

 Savannah's architecture, history, and reputation for Southern charm and hospitality are internationally known.
-The city's former promotional name was "Hostess City of the South," a phrase still used by the city government.
+The city's former promotional name was the "Hostess City of the South", which the city government still uses.
 An earlier nickname was "the Forest City", in reference to the large population of live oak trees that flourish in the Savannah area.
 These trees were especially valuable in shipbuilding during the 19th century.
-In 2019, Savannah attracted 14.8 million visitors from across the country and around the world.
-Savannah's downtown area is one of the largest National Historic Landmark Districts in the United States.
+In 2019, Savannah attracted 14.8 million tourists from across the country and around the world.
+Savannah's downtown area is one of the largest National Historic Landmark districts in the United States.

 The city's location offers visitors access to the coastal islands and the Savannah Riverfront, both popular tourist destinations.
-Tybee Island, formerly known as "Savannah Beach", is the site of the Tybee Island Light Station, the first lighthouse on the southern Atlantic coast.
+Tybee Island (officially named Savannah Beach from 1929 until 1978) is a beach community and the site of the historic Tybee Island Light Station, the first lighthouse on the southern Atlantic coast.
 Other picturesque towns adjacent to Savannah include the shrimping village of Thunderbolt and three residential areas that began as summer resort communities for Savannahians: Beaulieu, Vernonburg, and the Isle of Hope.

-The Savannah International Trade & Convention Center is located on Hutchinson Island, across from downtown Savannah and surrounded by the Savannah River.
-The Belles Ferry connects the island with the mainland, as does the Eugene Talmadge Memorial Bridge.
+The Savannah Convention Center is located on Hutchinson Island, which lies across from downtown Savannah and is surrounded by the Savannah River.
+The Savannah Belles Ferry connects the island with the mainland, as does the Talmadge Memorial Bridge.

-The Georgia Historical Society, an independent educational and research institution, has a research center in Savannah.
-The research center's library and archives hold the oldest collection of materials related to Georgia history.
+The Georgia Historical Society is an independent educational and research institution with a research center in Savannah.
+The center's library and archives hold the oldest materials related to Georgia's history.

-The Savannah Civic Center on Montgomery Street is host to more than nine hundred events each year.
+The Savannah Civic Center on Montgomery Street hosts more than nine hundred events annually.

 Savannah has consistently been named one of "America's Favorite Cities" by Travel + Leisure.
-In 2012, the magazine rated Savannah highest in "Quality of Life and Visitor Experience."
-Savannah was also ranked first for "Public Parks and Outdoor Access," visiting in the Fall, and as a romantic escape.
-Savannah was also named as America's second-best city for "Cool Buildings and Architecture," behind only Chicago.
+In 2012, the magazine rated Savannah highest in "Quality of Life and Visitor Experience".
+Savannah was also ranked first for "Public Parks and Outdoor Access", visiting in the Fall, and as a romantic escape.
+Savannah was also named as America's second-best city for "Cool Buildings and Architecture", behind only Chicago.

-The mile-long Jones Street has been described as one of the most charming streets in America.
+The mile-long Jones Street, in Savannah's Historic District, has been described as one of the most charming streets in the United States.